Sharoek/NetflixVSKubernetes/README.md

 ## Overview

 This repository explores and compares two service discovery tools: Netflix Eureka and Kubernetes Service Discovery.
-The goal is to benchmark their performance and evaluate their ease of use in different scenarios.
+The goal is to evaluate their ease of use in different scenarios.

 ## Objectives
 * Compare Netflix Eureka and Kubernetes Service Discovery.